 If you’ve read our blog posts before, you know how important it is to use your skincare products in the right order and moisturizer is no exception.
 Here are the steps you need to take both before and after moisturizing:

 - Clean the skin.
-This step is kind of a no-brainer.
-You always want to start any skincare routine with nice clean skin.
+Start any skincare routine with nice, clean skin.
 A one-step natural cleanser is an easy way to make sure your skin is free of surface dirt and oil.

 - Tone the skin.
-All it takes is a couple of spritzes of a non-drying hydrating toner to soothe the skin and add moisture.
-Feel free to take it on the go with you and spritz throughout the day, especially in the summer!
+All it takes is a couple of spritzes of a hydrating toner to soothe the skin and add hydration.

 - Apply serum.
-Those in the know understand that serum is really the secret sauce for bringing skin from “good” to “great.”
-All you need is a few drops of a vitamin C-filled brightening serum to make skin look incredible.
+We suggest a few drops of a vitamin C-filled brightening serum or an antioxidant-rich hydrating serum to make skin look incredible.

-- Moisturize the skin--with both moisturizer and eye cream.
-It’s at this point that you should moisturize your skin and keep in mind that means both a hydrating moisturizer and a great eye cream for the delicate area around the eyes.
-Pro tip: Apply moisturizer before your toner and/or serum have been absorbed.
+- Moisturize the skin.
+It’s at this point that you should moisturize your skin; keep in mind that means both a hydrating moisturizer and an eye cream for the delicate area around the eyes.
+Pro tip: Apply moisturizer before your toner and/or serum have been fully absorbed.
 Applying moisturizer to wet skin will help it absorb better and be more effective.

-Keep in mind this routine should be done once in the morning and once at night with a few little adjustments (like skipping cleansing in the morning occasionally if you have really dry skin).
+Keep in mind this basic routine should be done once in the morning and once at night; you might add additional treatment steps, based on your skin care concerns.

 How to Apply Moisturizer

-One of the great things about moisturizer is that you don’t need anything special to apply it at all.
-Just use your (clean) hands to dab it on to your skin and then gently massage into your face.
-It’s not a bad idea to just apply a surface layer without massaging it completely into your skin first so you can see if you’ve missed any spots.
+One of the great things about moisturizer is that you don’t need anything special to apply it.
+Simply use clean fingers to dab it on to your skin and then gently massage into your face.
+Use upward strokes to lift your skin while you do so.
+Apply just enough that your skin easily absorbs it.
+If your skin is extra thirsty, you can always apply more.

-So that’s the skinny on how to use moisturizer!
-There’s really not much to it at all--the main thing is that you’re consistent and you listen to what your skin needs in terms of extra hydration.
+That’s the skinny on how to use moisturizer!
 Follow these steps and we think you’ll find your skin will look substantially more hydrated in no time at all.